haleomo/AkamaiHawaii/replit.md

 ```
 Changelog:
+- July 03, 2025.
+Added user guidance notices in Plant & Food Items and Animal Declaration steps that appear when items are selected, directing users to the description field at bottom of screen
 - July 02, 2025.
 Updated Hawaiian island images with authentic, representative landmarks for each island
 - July 02, 2025.
 Fixed date validation error in backend API for form submissions
 - July 02, 2025.
 Fixed TypeScript compilation errors and array type handling